pepperpark/gomap/README.md

   --mbox-only-missing-date
 ```

+Notes:

-Note: `--mbox-only-missing-date` scans the whole file and ignores the resume offset so earlier messages without `Date:` aren't skipped.
+- `--mbox-only-missing-date` scans the whole file and ignores the resume offset so earlier messages without `Date:` aren't skipped.
+- Alternatively, use `--mbox-only-unparseable-date` to select messages that have a `Date:` header which cannot be parsed (also ignores resume state).

 Fix wrongly dated “today” messages (MBOX import)